Euforia (wrestler)

-José Leobardo Moreno León (born December 5, 1974), better known by his ring name Euforia, is a Mexican luchador, who works for Consejo Mundial de Lucha Libre (CMLL).
+José Leobardo Moreno León (born December 5, 1974), better known by his ring name Euforia, is a Mexican professional wrestler.
+He is working for Consejo Mundial de Lucha Libre (CMLL), where he is a member of the Los Nuevos Infernales stable.
 A second generation wrestler, Euforia is the father of Soberano Jr., who also wrestles in CMLL.

-Euforia is in his second stint with the Los Nuevos Infernales stable, under the leadership of El Satánico.
+He began wrestling in 1990 and initially joined CMLL in 2006, before returning full time the following year as Euforia.
 He was formerly a part of Los Cancerberos del Infierno, under the leadership of Virus, while also forming a tag team with Nosferatu.
 He was also formerly a part of Los Guerreros del Infierno/Los Guerreros Laguneros, under the leadership of Último Guerrero.
+Euforia is a five-time CMLL World Trios Champion, one-time CMLL World Tag Team Champion and one-time Mexican National Heavyweight Champion.
+He has won several tournaments in CMLL, including the Torneo Gran Alternativa (with El Terrible in 2012 and El Coyote in 2021), Torneo Nacional de Parejas Increibles (with Atlantis in 2014), Leyenda de Azul (in 2022) and Copa Dinastías (in 2022 and 2026).
+He has also wrestled in Japan for New Japan Pro-Wrestling (NJPW), and in the United States for Ring of Honor (ROH).

 Personal life

 Jose Leobardo Moreno Leon was born on December 5, 1974, in Torreón, Coahuila, Mexico, son of Pablo Moreno Román.
 Moreno was a professional wrestler known under the ring name "El Soberano" ("the Sovereign").
 Euforia's older brother, Pablo Moreno Leon, wrestled under the ring name Stranger until his death in 2000.
 A younger brother works under the ring name "El Hijo del Soberano" ("The son of El Soberano").
-Euforia's son, born August 12, 1993, followed in his father's and grandfather's footsteps and became a professional wrestler in 2007.
-He was originally known as "El Nieto del Soberano" ("The Grandson of El Soberano") but is better known under the ring names El Soberano Jr. / El Soberano, both of which are used interchangeably.
+Euforia's son, born on August 12, 1993, followed in his father's and grandfather's footsteps and became a professional wrestler in 2007.
+He was originally known as "El Nieto del Soberano" ("The Grandson of El Soberano"), but is better known under the ring names El Soberano Jr. / El Soberano, both of which are used interchangeably.